The Perfect Three Days in Tokyo Itinerary

 A 20-minute walk from Tsukiji Fish Market is the Ginza neighborhood.
 What 5th Avenue is to New York City is Ginza to Tokyo.
 It’s the perfect place for high-end clothing shopping or just shopping for souvenirs during your three-day Tokyo itinerary.

-Stores I recommend not missing are the 6-story Loft, a home-goods store than sells useful and quirky items that make perfect souvenirs.
+Stores I recommend not missing are the 6-story Loft, a home-goods and lifestyle store than sells useful and quirky items that make perfect souvenirs.
 Itoya is a 11-story stationary store near Loft, where you can buy beautiful Japanese paper, cards, and envelopes, as well as fancy pens, inks, and stamps.

 For high-end shopping, check out Ginza Six department store.
 Your typical UniQlo, GU, and H&M shops can be found in Ginza also.